Krnsand/pp4-restaurants/README.md

 * Give the new app a name and click "Create new app".
 * Select a region (Europe for this app).

-#### Connect Postgres Database:
+#### Connect ElephantSQL Database:

-* Open your app on the main dashboard of Heroku.
+* Log in to ElephantSQL.com to access your dashboard
+* Click “Create New Instance”
+* Set up your plan: Project name, Select the Tiny Turtle (Free) plan
+* Select “Select Region” (EU-North-1 (Stockholm)) for this app
+* Then click “Review”
+* Click “Create instance”
+* Return to the ElephantSQL dashboard and click on the database instance name for this project
-* Open the Resources tab and scroll to the add-ons section.
+* In the URL section, click the copy icon to copy the database URL
-* Type 'Postgres' and select the Heroku Postgres option.
-* Copy the DATABASE_URL in the Config Vars section of the Settings tab.
-* To use the Postgres database in your development environment, copy the DATABASE_URL in your env.py file.
+* Set up an os.environ["DATABASE_URL"]="<copiedURL>" in the env.py file

 #### Deploy App on Heroku: